White snakeroot, flower close up (photo by Kate St. John)

-Click here for more information and updates if a walk is canceled for bad weather.
+Click here for more information and updates if the walk must be canceled for bad weather.

 On the August walk we saw white snakeroot and we’re sure to see it this month, too.
 At the time I called it tall boneset, a confusing alternate name.
 What was I thinking?!
 I should have used its most common name.